-For any company, stopping to build a talent strategy is like stopping to change a tire when you should be going 75 mph.
-So if you need a talent acquisition strategy but can’t afford to pull over, what should you do?
+Stopping to build a talent strategy is like stopping to change a tire when you should be going 75 mph.
+If you need a talent acquisition strategy but can’t afford to pull over, what should you do?

 Relying on data is a great place to start.
 A data-driven talent strategy takes the guesswork out of the equation and speeds up your hiring process.
 Using data gives you the confidence that you’re hiring the right people with the right skills for the right price at the right time.

-To learn more about the top skills, hiring, and compensation trends you need in 2023, check out our 2023 Global Talent Playbook.
-This report is a perfect resource for leaders in planning for 2023, as it provides high level insight into the biggest trends and developments we’re facing as we move into the new year.
+To learn more about the top skills, hiring, and compensation trends you need this year, check out our 2023 Global Talent Playbook.
+This report can help leaders plan with an overview of the biggest trends and developments we currently face.

 What is a talent strategy?

-Talent strategy (particularly when it’s data-driven) describes the talent management process companies use to find, hire, and retain top-tier talent in the most cost-effective, timely way.
-A strong talent acquisition strategy can help ensure companies don’t lose out on talent to their competitors and ensures that companies retain the talent they already have.
+Talent strategy (particularly when it’s data-driven) describes the talent management process companies use to find, hire, and retain top talent in the most cost-effective, timely way.
+A strong talent acquisition strategy ensures companies don’t lose talent to their competitors and that they retain the talent they already have.

-There are two key functions of HR responsible for driving a company’s talent strategy:
+Two key functions of HR responsible for driving a company’s talent strategy are:

-People Analytics, or the collection and analysis of workforce data that companies and organizations use to improve people-related outcomes
+1. People Analytics, or the collection and analysis of workforce data to improve people-related outcomes

 Why is a good talent strategy important?

 Employees are every company’s most valuable (and expensive) asset.
-With that in mind, companies need a good talent strategy to ensure they’re building their business with, and spending those valuable dollars on, the best talent available.
+Therefore, companies need a successful talent strategy to hire and invest in the best talent available for their business.

 When an NBA star negotiates a whopping $20-million-a-year contract, there’s often plenty of head-shaking.
-How could anyone justify paying someone so much just because they’re good with a ball?
+How can you defend paying someone such a substantial amount merely because they're good with a ball?
 People may think the franchise owners have lost their minds—or at least their business sense.

 We see similar behavior at businesses like Facebook and Google.
 Granted, web developers aren’t making $20 million a year–but they can afford housing in the Bay Area.

-Regardless of the number of available workers, let’s dive into three talent pools you can source potential candidates from.
+Ignoring data is even more costly when we have more worker demand than we do supply – which is what’s happening now.
+No matter the number of available workers, let’s dive into three talent pools to source potential candidates from.

 What kind of talent should you source?

-So where do companies even begin to look for talent you ask?
-Let’s return to our NBA analogy for the answer.
+So, where do companies even begin their search for talent?
+Returning to our NBA analogy, we can find the answer.

-Imagine you’re an owner looking to sell seats and win games.
+Envision yourself as an owner with the goal to sell seats and win games.
 You have three main talent acquisition options to explore:

 The same principles apply in the world of business.
 To develop a good talent management strategy, you need to understand the following talent pools:

-In basketball you can evaluate talent by watching a player while they work, but this is not practical in the business world.
-That’s why you need data.
+In basketball, you can evaluate talent by watching a player while they work.
+This is not practical in the business world, so that’s why you need data.

-NBA teams increasingly use data and analytics (more commonly referred to as “stats” in the basketball world) to refine their decision-making process and optimize their strategies.
-Great talents like LeBron James tend to trump analytics.
-However, even LeBron cannot win a championship by himself.
+NBA teams use data and analytics (more commonly referred to as “stats”) to improve decision-making and optimize strategy.
+Great players like LeBron James tend to trump analytics, but even LeBron can't win a championship on his own.
 He needs the right players around him, which is where data becomes so valuable.

 1. The currently employed

-Our economy is composed of approximately 150 million jobs spread across 50 states and hundreds of dense metro areas— some of which are bigger than entire nations, economically speaking.
+Our economy is composed of approximately 150 million jobs spread across 50 states and hundreds of dense metro areas.
+In fact, some of these cities are economically bigger than entire nations.

-With a labor pool this vast, it’s likely there are people you can hire.
+Given the extensive size of the labor pool, it’s likely there are people you can hire.
 However, it can be hard to know:

-It’s also important to consider people who already work for your organization who might have the transferable skills you need for a new role.
+Evaluating the employed workforce informs better decisions about the people you hire and where to find them.
+Also consider internal talent who might have the transferable skills you need for a new role.
 We’ll talk more about transferable skills a little later…

 2. The underemployed or unemployed